 In between each wave, at the very bottom of the trough, a final perceptual shift took place; the most ephemeral by far.
 Blink and I’d miss it, let my mind wander and it wasn’t really there.
 The change occurred for a number of reasons, internal and external, emotional and physical, all working together to bend space and time.

-The shift had as much to do with the jangada as it did with myself.
-If life on a small boat at sea distills reality and slows down time, then life on a jangada achieves this better than any craft I’ve been on.
-The boat does it by being so small and sitting so low in the water.
-Standing only inches above the surface, or inches below when a wave washed over the deck, I couldn’t help but feel intimately connected to the world around me.
-I would have to be swimming in the sea to get any closer.
-And you may call me distant, but I really didn’t want to be that close.
+The shift had as much to do with the jangada as it did with my own condition at the time.
+If life on a small boat at sea distills reality and slows down time, then life on a jangada achieves this better than any craft I’ve ever been on.
+The boat does this by being so small, with its deck so close to the water.
+Standing only inches above the surface, or inches below when a wave washed over, I couldn’t help but feel intimately connected to the aqueous world around me.
+I would have to be swimming to get any closer, and you may call me distant, but I really didn’t want to be that close.

 When we find ourselves in new situations that are radically different from what we are used to, and under more stress, our minds can do strange and wonderful things.
 Reality, or what we think is reality, can easily become altered.
 My alteration came that second morning on the jangada, surrounded by waves that are themselves optical illusions.

 What is a wave but moving water.
 But does the water really move as we see it?
 Standing low in the trough, glancing over my shoulder at the next looming crest — much as I might peek through my fingers while watching a horror movie — I saw a menacing wall of water charging right at me, soon to roll over and bury me.
 Close your eyes and pray for the best!